-HISTORY- In the spring of 2020, the Coalition for the Upper South Platte (CUSP).
-Denver Botanic Gardens (DBG), the Chatfield Storage Reallocation Project, and the Colorado Mycological Society (CMS) jointly began a test of industrial scale fungal remediation at the Denver Botanic Gardens Chatfield Farms.
-With the consent of the Army Corps of Engineers, this project deposited ~70 tons of wood chips in a large windrow, 100 meters in length.
-CUSP's North Fork Watershed Coordinator, Jeff Ravage, used his then experimental technique of fungal degradation to attempt the wholesale decay of this massive pile.
+HISTORY- In the spring of 2020, the Coalition for the Upper South Platte (CUSP), Coalitions and Collaboratives (COCO), Denver Botanic Gardens (DBG), the Chatfield Storage Reallocation Project, and the Colorado Mycological Society (CMS) jointly began a test of industrial scale fungal remediation at the Denver Botanic Gardens Chatfield Farms.
+With the consent of the Army Corps of Engineers, this project deposited ~81 tons of wood chips in a large windrow, 100 meters in length.
+CUSP's North Fork Watershed Coordinator, Jeff Ravage, used his then experimental technique of fungal degradation (Ravage and C'zaplicki 2020) to attempt the wholesale decay of this massive pile.
 Work the previous winter at CUSP's facilities and at the labs at Mile High Fungi in Conifer, Co, had trained and amplified 50 bags of natively collected wood rotting mushrooms.
 This mushroom spawn was inserted into the pile with the help of dozens of volunteers from the Denver touring company of "Up with People", as well as members of the CMS and other interested persons.
 Thus, began the largest test of myco-remediation at the time in the United States.